Susan Cabot

-Susan Cabot (born Harriet Pearl Shapiro; July 9, 1927 – December 10, 1986) was an American film, stage, and television actress.
-She rose to prominence for her roles in a variety of Western films, including Tomahawk (1951), The Duel at Silver Creek (1952), and Gunsmoke (1953).
+Susan Cabot (born Harriet Pearl Shapiro; July 9, 1927 – December 10, 1986) was an American film, stage and television actress.
+She rose to prominence for her roles in a variety of Western films, including Tomahawk (1951), The Duel at Silver Creek (1952) and Gunsmoke (1953).

 After severing her contract with Universal Pictures in the mid-1950s, Cabot returned to performing in theater in New York.
-She subsequently returned to Hollywood in the later part of the decade, and appeared in a series of films by director Roger Corman, such as Sorority Girl (1957), War of the Satellites, and Machine-Gun Kelly (both 1958).
+She subsequently returned to Hollywood in the later part of the decade and appeared in a series of films by director Roger Corman, such as Sorority Girl (1957), War of the Satellites and Machine-Gun Kelly (both 1958).
 She made her final film appearance in Corman's horror feature, The Wasp Woman (1959).

-Cabot spent the following two decades largely in seclusion, though she did appear in off-Broadway theatre in the early 1960s, and made a 1970 television appearance on the series Bracken's World.
-By the 1980s, Cabot was suffering from severe mental illness, including depression, suicidal thoughts, and irrational phobias.
+Cabot spent the following two decades largely in seclusion, though she did appear in off-Broadway theatre in the early 1960s and made a 1970 television appearance on the series Bracken's World.
+By the 1980s, Cabot was suffering from severe mental illness, including depression, suicidal thoughts and irrational phobias.

-On December 10, 1986, Cabot's only child, 22-year-old Timothy Roman, bludgeoned her to death in their Los Angeles home with a weightlifting bar after Cabot purportedly awoke in a panicked state and attacked him.
-Roman, who had dwarfism and suffered pituitary gland problems, pleaded guilty to involuntary manslaughter, and was sentenced to three years' probation for his matricide.
+On December 10, 1986, Cabot's only child, 22-year-old Timothy Roman, bludgeoned her to death in their Los Angeles home with a weightlifting bar after Cabot reportedly awoke in a panicked state and attacked him.
+Roman, who had dwarfism and suffered pituitary gland problems, pleaded guilty to involuntary manslaughter and was sentenced to three years' probation for his matricide.